Baggerboot/BaggyBot-2/README.md

 BaggyBot is an chat bot built for collecting statistics in one or multile channels.
-He also has an elaborate command system, providing features such as searching Wolfram Alpha and Urban Dictionary, interactive interpreters for Python and C#, performing DNS queries, and many others, allowing him to additionally function as a general 'utility' bot.
+He also has an elaborate command system, providing features such as searching the internet for websites or images; querying Wolfram Alpha, Urban Dictionary, and Wikipedia; interactive interpreters for Python and C#;
+performing DNS queries; and many others, allowing him to additionally function as a general 'utility' bot.

 Originally developed as an IRC bot, BaggyBot now has an abstraction layer and plugin system that allows him to connect to all kinds of servers.
-Plugins for Slack, Discord and Curse are already implemented, and external plugins can be developed as well.
+Plugins for Slack, Discord and Curse are already implemented, and adding new plugins is relatively simple.

 Features
 --------

 His main feature is collecting statistics about each user, as well as the channel as a whole.
 Nearly all IRC activity is logged to a database, which means the bot can also be used for logging IRC history.
-Furthermore, specific statistics are kept about each user, such as:
+Furthermore, specific statistics are kept and generated about each user, such as:
  - Total amount of lines sent
  - Total amount of words sent
  - Total amount of actions (/me <action>)